loydp/chromaphagi/readme.md

 <h2>Chromaphagi</h2>
-Chromaphagi is a cellular automata based image editing platform.
+Chromaphagi is a cellular automata based image processing platform.
-About.
+An image is treated as a petri dish for cultures of color processing and self-replicating chromaphagi.

-Created by Peter Loyd in 2020, as a student at Seattle University.
+Created by Peter Loyd,
+in 2020 at Seattle University.